 Although quite similar to being a freelance trainer in terms of teaching adults, being a business coach is different in that there is more emphasis on working with individuals.

-You have two main options as business coach and these are to:
+You have two main options as a business coach and these are to:

 - Set up your own small business working for yourself offering business coaching services